l3r8yJ/l3r8yj.github.io/_drafts/2024-02-13-confluence-clownship-or-how-to-avoid-meetings.md

 <em/>

-# How to be closer to software development?
+# How to be closer to ~~heaven~~ software development?
-So, I want to share the experience of our team that successfully avoiding this confluence-hell.
+So, I want to share the experience of our team that successfully avoiding this confluence **hell**.
-The First step toward purification is moving all your documentation to git repository as [markdown](https://en.wikipedia.org/wiki/Markdown) files.
+The **First step** toward purification is moving all your documentation to git repository as [markdown](https://en.wikipedia.org/wiki/Markdown) files.
 So, if we have a structured format – markdown, it means that we can validate it.
-You need to add a CI/CD pipeline with linter and checkstyle to beat up on clumsy hands that can't format a piece of text properly.
-The main reason it's not a CI/CD, it's – **code review process**.
-For now, developers can control everything that comes into knowledge base, looks cool, isn't it?
+The **Second step** toward God is to add a CI/CD pipeline with linter and checkstyle to beat up on clumsy hands that can't format a piece of text properly.
+The **Third step**, gates into a Heaven – code review process.
+For now, we are close to heaven and developers can control everything that comes into knowledge base, looks cool, isn't it?
 Now, when we come to totalitarianism in documentation, i.e. a quality gate was built – any documentation manipulations under our control, and you can reject any nonsense bullshit in text.